lhs-open/lhs-guide/docs/index.md

 ## Machine learning using synthetic patient data

+- We used Synthea patient data to build machine learning models for simulating ML-LHS unit as described in above section.
+(Chen 2022)

-An IBM group used 1M Synthea patients to build 2D patient pathway and conducted neural network CNN and RNN machine learning.
+- An IBM group used 1M Synthea patients to build 2D patient pathway and conducted neural network CNN and RNN machine learning.
 The resulting model was able to predict 10 common diseases with 80-90% accuracy.
 (Sbodio 2021).
 This study used an open source [patient pathway extractor](https://github.com/Alvearie/patient_pathway_extractor) for turning Synthea records to data ready for machine learning.

-Using three synthetic data generators that apply classification and regression trees, parametric, and Bayesian network approaches, Rankin et al. generated synthetic data from 19 open health datasets.
+- Using three synthetic data generators that apply classification and regression trees, parametric, and Bayesian network approaches, Rankin et al. generated synthetic data from 19 open health datasets.
 They trained common machine learning models with the synthetic data and real data separately, and then measured model performance using only independent real data sets.
 The results showed only small decreases in accuracy for models trained with synthetic data compared to models trained with real data.
 (Rankin 2020)

 ## Limitations